Fergiano/alx-higher_level_programming/0x03-python-data_structures/README.md

-this is readme about data structure
+this is readme about data structures